RamSailopal/YottaDB-VSCode/README.md

 12) Back in VSCode Studio, Click File - Preferences - Extensions and add **Run On Save** by **pucelle** (Please note that there are a number of extensions with the same name.
 Take time to add the correct one)
 13) Click on the cog icon for the extension and then **Extension Settings**
 14) Click **Edit in settings.json**
-15) Copy and paste the text from https://raw.githubusercontent.com/RamSailopal/YottaDB-VSCode/main/settings.json
+15) Copy and paste the text from [here](https://raw.githubusercontent.com/RamSailopal/YottaDB-VSCode/main/settings.json)
-16) Save the file

-A terminal will now open at the bottom of a code edit window and when a routine is amended and saved, the ydbcompil executable will automatically run to compile the code within YottaDB.
-Any compilation errors will show in the terminal window.
+16) Click on the play icon on the top right hand side of the code window.
+This will compile the YottaDB mumps code.
+The ydbcompil executable will automatically run to compile the code Any compilation errors will show in the terminal window.

 # Additional Optional Setup